Login

 How does metallized vacuum vaporisation work?

-• Precoating: in this first step, the paper’s pores are sealed with base varnish.
-This creates a smooth surface, while increasing the gloss level.
-Paper rolls are then spliced together for maximal production efficiency.
+• Precoating: In this initial stage, the paper's pores are sealed with a base varnish.
+This step ensures a smooth surface and enhances the gloss level.
+Additionally, paper rolls are spliced together to maximize production efficiency.

-Metallization: next, aluminum is heated in a vacuum chamber before being vaporized onto paper rolls using special machinery.
-This creates a layer of aluminium that’s just 20 to 30 nanometers thick - hundreds of times thinner than aluminum foil or metallized PET film.
+• Metallization: The aluminum is then heated in a vacuum chamber until it vaporizes, creating a fine coat on the paper rolls using specialized machinery.
+The aluminum layer is uniformly thin, at around 20 to 30 nanometers—considerably thinner than standard aluminum foil or metallized PET film.

-• Metallized paper: How is it produced and how it can be use?
+Metallized paper: How is it produced and how can it be used?

 Additional resources: